 This course will examine models of crisis intervention and trauma treatment.
 Students will learn how to evaluate risk factors, how to determine and utilize resources, and how to apply treatment interventions.
 Prerequisite: CO 5010.

-CO 5720 Substance Abuse and Co-Occurring Disorders 3 Credits
+CO 5720 Addictions and Related Disorders 3 Credits

-This course will examine models of substance abuse treatment.
+This course will examine models of addictions treatment.
 Students will learn how to evaluate risk factors, diagnose clients, determine and utilize resources, and apply treatment interventions.
-Prerequisite: CO 5010.